slowernews/hamster-system/README.md

 #### Possible painpoint?

 This system is not smartphone oriented.
 That's not even an issue for me but it might be for you.
-My strategy - when a paper notebook is not enough - is to email myself the new stuff and take care of it later.
+My strategy, when a paper notebook is not enough (and most times it is), is to email myself the new stuff and take care of it later.

 #### Is this the truth?